mfkahraman/CarBook_OnionArch/README.md

 - Modern notifications using SweetAlert

 Overall, the project now works as a complete API + WebUI system designed with real-world patterns, scalable structure, and clean architectural principles.

-## 🧠 What I Learned

-- How Onion Architecture separates responsibilities and keeps the project maintainable
-- How CQRS and MediatR simplify business logic and improve extendability
-- Implementing JWT authentication and role-based authorization with Identity
-- Using Repository + Unit of Work to manage data operations safely
-- Building and consuming APIs with Swagger, HttpClientFactory, and DTO-based communication
-- Applying FluentValidation and AutoMapper for cleaner input control and mapping
-- Adding real-time features with SignalR
-- Managing images, TempData flow, and service registration through extension methods
-- Creating a structured UI using Razor Pages, partial views, and reusable components
-- Improving UX with SweetAlert, pagination, and organized data handling
-- Calling all 94 backend endpoints from the WebUI to create a complete end-to-end application

 ## ⚙️ Technical Highlights